 Ellen K. Feder is the William Fraser McDowell Professor of Philosophy and Social Policy.
 She works at the intersection of contemporary continental philosophy and feminist and critical race theory, particularly as these relate to matters of social pol… More

 Eileen Findlay graduated from Oberlin College and the University of Wisconsin, Madison, where she held a Jacob Javits fellowship.
-Her latest book, 'We Are Left Without a Father Here': Masculinity, Domesticity, and Migration in Post-War Puerto Rico wa… More
+Both her books, 'We Are Left Without a Father Here': Masculinity, Domesticity, and Migration in Post-War Puerto Ricoand … More

 A statistician and lawyer, Professor Gray’s areas of research include applications of statistics to human rights, economic equity, legal issues, and education.
 She is the founder of the Association for Women in Mathematics, a fellow of the American S… More